Intro to Backcountry Canoeing

 Disclaimer

 While this is a fully guided trip, all participants must be capable of covering the distance mentioned in the itinerary.
 Each participant should be in reasonably good shape.
-Each participant will be required to portage a canoe and gear, as well as assist in setting up camp and cooking.
+Each participant will be required to portage a canoe and gear, and assist in setting up camp and cooking.
 Each participant will be required to carry all necessary supplies and gear for their safety and enjoyment.
 There is a list of essential items the guide requires you have with you.
 We will send the list and relevant information at booking.
-If you lack any of the required items, they can be rented or purchased from our Outfitters.
+If you lack any required items, you can rent or purchase them from our Outfitters.

 This is an intermediate level trip, though it is suitable for beginners willing to put in the effort.

-While we will do everything we can to provide a safe trip, we do not have any control over the weather.
-We have allotted an extra day to account for poor weather conditions that may keep us from moving on to the next location.
-In the unlikely event that we are unable to continue to the next scheduled location, we will have to opt for a safer route and make the best of the trip.
+While we will do everything we can to provide a safe trip, we do not control the weather.
+We have allotted an extra day to account for poor weather conditions that may prevent us from moving to the next location.
+In the unlikely event that we cannot continue to the next scheduled location, we will opt for a safer route and make the best of the trip.
 We do not offer refunds due to weather.
 For this reason, we strongly recommend that you purchase trip insurance.

 Get in touch.